• Jul 2, 2025

 Not to mention, they needed to overcome the challenge of catering to B2B and B2C customers at the same time.

-Technology and Architecture Requirements
+Technology and architecture requirements

 While much of the world focuses on the mobile experience, through customer research, Essentra discovered that their audience preferred to use desktops and tablets for browsing since they would be looking at things like CAD drawings.